VPNs are becoming increasingly popular due to data privacy concerns, but a new report found that some aren't effective.

 SEE: Comparison chart: VPN service providers (Tech Pro Research)

-Here are the 16 VPNs that were found the leak data, according to the report:
+Here are the 16 VPNs that were found to leak data, according to the report:

 - Hoxx VPN (free & paid version)